ESCI-UPF is a public educational institution. Admission is governed by the procedures set out by the Catalan Government and UPF.

 Information from the Catalan Government on PAU university entrance exams and pre-enrolment (Canal Universitats).

-This admission pathway is open to students who have completed secondary education in a country without a reciprocal international agreement but who are a national of an EU country or are resident in an EU country.
-Students who apply through this pathway have to get their secondary education certificate officially recognised.
+This admission pathway is open to students who have completed baccalaureate education in a country without a reciprocal international agreement.
+Students who apply through this pathway must be definitively recognised for the baccalaureate degree.

-If your secondary education certificate is officially recognised as equivalent to baccalaureate, you will have to sit the PAU university entrance exams organised by the Spanish Open University (UNED).
+If your secondary education certificate is officially recognised as equivalent to baccalaureate, you must sit the PAU university entrance exams organised by the Spanish Open University (UNED).
 Once you have passed these exams, you may apply to study at any Catalan university by pre-enrolling.

-This pathway for gaining admission to study for a degree at UPF is open to students who have already started a degree course at a Spanish university but want to change university or official university course, as well as to students who have started or completed a university course overseas but have not had their degree certificate officially recognised or obtained a certificate of academic equivalence at the official university level in Spain and who meet the requirements set out in Article 8.3 of the Bachelor’s Degree Academic Regulations approved by the Governing Body on 9 July 2008 and amended by the Governing Body on 13 July 2011, on 9 May and 7 November 2012 and on 17 February 2016.
+This pathway for gaining admission to study for a degree at UPF is open to students who have already started a degree course at a Spanish university but want to change university or official university course, as well as to students who have started or completed a university course overseas but have not had their degree certificate officially recognised or obtained a certificate of academic equivalence at the official university level in Spain.

 Admission requirements for students who have already studied at university elsewhere (approved by the Governing Body on 3 March 2010 and amended by the Governing Body on 2 March 2011 and on 4 February 2015).